How To Get a Prime Mover License | AGM Finance

 When you take out a loan to buy a truck, you agree to pay back the money you borrowed.
 But what happens if you can’t make the payments?

 Sometimes, the company that lent you the money might take back the truck.
 This is called repossession.
-Let’s talk about what this means for your truck loan and what you can do about it.
+Let’s talk about what this means when searching for finance for trucks and what you can do about it.

 Understanding Repossession